tuespetre/html-mvc/README.md

-# Why.
+# html-mvc

-## Are we writing our apps.

-### In nothing but Javascript.

-It's time to get serious about this.
-Let's take our lessons learned from Angular, React, and the like and make something more sustainable.

-1. Do whichever of the following applies to you:
-  - Trash your purely client-side MVC app and make it a server-side one, if applicable, or
-  - Strip out all of your duplicated client-side templates and leave only the server ones, or
-  - Wait for further instruction if you haven't already gone off the Javascript deep-end
-2. Familiarize yourself with the following terms:
-  - Progressive Enhancement
-  - Isomorphism, aka 'shared contour between the client and server'
-  - Target View, aka the main view you want a user to see when they follow a link (whether by navigation or form submission)
-3. Start using (and helping to develop) **HTML MVC**.
+> A 'polyfill' that activates client-side MVC for your server-rendered MVC application.

 ## [See the demo, written with ASP.NET 5](https://github.com/tuespetre/html-mvc-aspnet5)

-## What is HTML MVC

-1. It's a `prolly-maybe-idk-fill` designed to provide a generalized solution for a complex problem
-2. It offers the main benefits of using client-side frameworks while letting you think server-side
-3. It offers extension points for any 'super awesome extra enhancements' you may want to do
-4. It's an entirely **progressive enhancement**; if the script fails or the browser won't run it or any script at all, your would **degrade gracefully** to traditional link clicks and form submissions
-5. It's rough on the edges right now
+## Conventions

+- **Progressive enhancement** and **graceful degradation**

+  Applications developed following the conventions promoted by html-mvc will work as-is from the server without any script, whether the user has disabled scripting, cannot run scripts due to corporate policies or firewalls, does not have scripting at all, or can and does run Javascript but encounters a scripting error.

+- **Content negotiation**

+  When a client requests a specific representation of a resource from a server, the server must do its best to honor the request.
+When using html-mvc, your server will be responding to its clients' requests for dynamic resources with at least two different content types:
+  `text/html` and `multipart/json`.

+- **Decoration over mutation**

+  Server-side templating constructs have traditionally resulted in the server delivering multiple permutations of a given view to its clients.
+When using html-mvc, your server will always deliver views that contain all of the necessary markup and bindings needed in order to be cached and re-used by the client.

+- **Make the server work**

+  html-mvc introduces some new isomorphic constructs intended to be implemented in various server-side languages and frameworks.
+Developers shouldn't have to use Node to create an isomorphic web app, and they shouldn't have to repeat themselves either: whether by writing the same template twice or writing the same binding expression twice.

+- **Data-centric binding**

+  All of the binding constructs introduced by html-mvc are purely data-centric; this results in a purely declarative binding style where all data manipulation functions have already been called by the time the model is binding to the view.

-## How it works
+## Concepts

+### Controllers

+With html-mvc, the only controller defined for the client is the client itself.
+There are plans for various extension points to be added to html-mvc so that custom functionality may be added where needed.
+As far as the server is concerned, every controller speaks purely in terms of models; whether the model is rendered as a `text/html` view or a `multipart/json` payload is the responsibility of a higher-level abstraction.

-### 1. Views
+### Views

-#### Markup
+When a client makes a request to the server for a `text/html` representation of a resource, the server will respond by rendering a single **target view**, with one or more 'layout' or **outer views**.
+The target view and its outer views may each contain any number of additional **inner views**, otherwise known as 'partials' or 'view components'.

-To use HTML MVC, you mark up document bodies as 'view trees', and you mark up navigational and submission elements (`a`, `area`, `button[type='submit']`, `form`, `input[type='submit']`, `input[type='image']`) with the name of the **target view** to which they should transition the document.
+With html-mvc, you mark up document bodies as 'view trees', and you mark up navigational and submission elements (`a`, `area`, `button[type='submit']`, `form`, `input[type='submit']`, `input[type='image']`) with the name of the **target view** that would be expected if one were to request a `text/html` representation of the resource identified by the link's `href` or the form's `action`:

 **page-a.html**
 ```